Cloud Gaming Bandwidth Cost Calculator

 Even with those caveats, the result is valuable because it captures the main driver of cloud gaming bandwidth cost: bitrate multiplied by time.
 If you treat the output as an informed estimate rather than a legal guarantee, it is an excellent tool for comparing service tiers, checking whether a data cap is realistic, and deciding whether a cloud gaming habit fits comfortably inside your monthly internet budget.

-Want a quicker intuition for the calculator?
+Want a faster intuition for cloud gaming bandwidth?
 This optional arcade challenge turns bitrate into a live balancing act.
 Your selected resolution sets the target stream rate.
 Tap or click helpful packets to push the stream toward that target, trim it when it runs hot, and survive short bursts of congestion.
 The game does not change the calculator math, but it makes one lesson memorable: high-quality cloud streaming feels great only when you can keep the bandwidth steady.

 Best score is saved on this device.
 The mini-game is optional and does not change the calculator result.